Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Evaluation Results and Analysis

+\cref{fig:example} shows three examples of the triggering inputs found by \proj in MNIST, CIFAR-10, and ImageNet respectively.
+The original models correctly classify the two inputs as ``5'', ``cat'', ``great white shark'' respectively.
+However, the inputs are misclassified as ``6'', ``deer'' and ``marimba'' (a musical instrument) by the associated compressed models, respectively.

-\subsubsection{Success Rate.}
+\subsubsection{Success Rate}

-The two \textbf{Success Rate} columns in Table~\ref{tab:results1} show the success rate of \proj and \df, respectively. \proj achieves 100\% success rate for all pairs of models.
-In contrast, \df fails to find the triggering input for certain seed inputs of all the pairs.
-The ratios of such failures range from 0.04\% to 1.44\%, with average 0.52\%.
+The two \textbf{Average Success Rate} columns in \cref{tab:results1} show the success rate of \proj and \df, respectively. \proj achieves 100\% success rate for all pairs of models on three datasets.
+As for \df, its success rate on MNIST and CIFAR-10 datasets, ranges from 74.12\% to 99.92\%, with an average of 96.39\%.
+Such results indicate that \df fails to find the triggering input for certain seed inputs of all the pairs.
+Specifically, the success rate of \df is lower than 90\% for three Quantization Model in the CIFAR-10 dataset, while \proj constantly achieves 100\% success rate in all models.
+For the models that are trained on ImageNet, the success rates of \df range from 12.01\% to 21.12\%.
 This result demonstrates that \proj outperforms \df in terms of effectiveness.
-It is because \df leverages the \textit{k-Uncertainty} fitness function to guide the generation.
-However, this function does not properly measure the differences between two models.
-In contrast, our fitness function not only measures the differences between the prediction outputs of the original and compressed models, but also measures whether the input triggers previously unobserved states of two models.
+The reason is that \df, especially its \textit{k-Uncertainty} fitness function, does not properly measure the differences between two models, resulting in failures to find triggering input for certain cases.
+In contrast, the fitness function of \proj not only measures the differences between the prediction outputs of the original and compressed models, but also measures whether the input triggers previously unobserved states of two models.
+By combining this fitness function with our advanced selection strategy of mutation operators, our approach always achieves 100\% success rates in our experiments.

-To further investigate the effectiveness of \proj, we use all the non-triggering inputs in the whole test set as seed inputs and measure the success rate of \proj on the 18 pairs of models.
-We found that \proj can consistently achieve a 100\% success rate for all 18 pairs.
-Note that due to the poor efficiency of \df as shown in the next section, we are not able to conduct the same experiments using \df.
+To further investigate the effectiveness of \proj, we feed all the non-triggering inputs in the entire test set as seed inputs into \proj on the \NumOriginalCompressedParis pairs of models.
+We found that \proj can consistently achieve a 100\% success rate for all \NumOriginalCompressedParis pairs.
+The result on ImageNet models is in shown in \cref{tab:imagenet} and it shows that \proj is effective to find the triggering inputs for these large models trained on complex dataset and the success rates are 100\% in five runs.
+Due to the low efficiency of \df as shown in the next section, we are not able to conduct the same experiments using \df.

-Figure~\ref{fig:example} shows two examples of the triggering inputs found by \name in MNIST and CIFAR-10 datasets, respectively.
-The original models correctly classify the two inputs as ``5'' and ``cat'', respectively.
-However, the inputs are misclassified as ``6'' and ``deer'' by the associated compressed models, respectively.